dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 Take for example the following two tests.
 The code for the mock of `Get-ServerProtocolObject` could be easily moved out from each test and moved into a separate `BeforeAll`-block in a parent `Context`-block.
 This is what developers instinctively want to do.
-But what happens if we would do that?
+But what happens if we do that?
 Say a contributor contributes a change that needs a new test.
 The contributor must then browse the code to make sure how it works, secondly the contributor must scroll through the test to see if there are other